topguns837/I-Spy/README.md

 - DM discord server owners directly regarding frequent offenders

 - Devise a system to monitor and report explicit nicknames used by community members

+- Deploy our API and model so that other developers can use and improve our service

+- Get an official API from Twitter and use it instead of Puppeteer